nickbauman/sharauprint/README.md

 Now you may print by placing PDF files on the share.
 You might find other files print well, too.
 YMMV.

+You should also see your printers available as AirPrinters, too, so you can print from AirPrint capable devices such as your cell phone or Mac.

 ### Acknowledgements

+This software boldly uses Timothy J Fontaine (tjfontaine auf atxconsulting punkt com) fine airprint generate program to generate AirPrint servers automatically from CUPS printers as God intended.

 I've shamelessly used John Wiegley's (johnw auf newartisans punkt com) directory scanning python code to